 Age All three boroughs Adults who require the provision of transport include a significant proportion who are older service users.
-However, as the recommendations of the report do not seek to change eligibility, the impact of a potential change of management and provider is anticipated to be neutral.
-An initial analysis of the workforce indicates that there are no specific issues relating to the composition of the workforce and the impact of the changes due to take place.
+We believe that overall the impact of a potential change to transport management and transport provider will be neutral, however as there may be some change from current arrangements for some individuals we will work closely with service users and day care centre managers to ensure any impact of the change is minimised.
+An analysis of the workforce indicates that there are no specific issues relating to the composition of the workforce and the impact of the changes due to take place.
 Where appropriate in house staff are being supported to update their qualifications to ensure that they are not disadvantaged in any transfer of employment.
-Neutral Disability All three boroughs Adults who require the provision of transport include a significant proportion who have disabilities.
+Neutral Adults who require the provision of transport include a significant proportion who have disabilities.
 This is also the case for a number of children who have special educational needs.
-However, as the recommendations of the report do not seek to change eligibility, the impact of a potential change of management and provider is anticipated to be neutral.
-The planning for procurement of the Tri-borough transport service has partly prompted development of eligibility policies for both children and adults which will also be subject to Equality Impact Assessments.
-Neutral Gender reassignment All three boroughs N/A Neutral Marriage and Civil Partnership All three boroughs N/A Neutral Pregnancy and maternity All three boroughs N/A Neutral
+We believe that overall the impact of a potential change to transport management and transport provider will be neutral, however as there may be some change from current arrangements for some individuals we will work closely with service users and schools, day care centre managers and other partners to ensure any impact of the change is minimised.
+Gender reassignment All three boroughs N/A Neutral Marriage and Civil Partnership All three boroughs N/A Neutral

-Race An initial analysis of the workforce indicates that there are no specific issues relating to the composition of the workforce and the impact of the changes due to take place.
+Pregnancy and maternity All three boroughs N/A Neutral Race An initial analysis of the workforce indicates that there are no specific issues relating to the composition of the workforce and the impact of the changes due to take place.
 Where appropriate in house staff are being supported to update their qualifications to ensure that they are not disadvantaged in any transfer of employment.
-Religion/belief (including non-belief) All three boroughs N/A Sex All three boroughs An initial analysis of the workforce indicates that there are no specific issues relating to the composition of the workforce and the impact of the changes due to take place.
+Religion/belief (including non- belief) All three boroughs Sex All three boroughs An analysis of the workforce indicates that there are no specific issues relating to the composition of the workforce and the impact of the changes due to take place.
 Where appropriate in house staff are being supported to update their qualifications to ensure that they are not disadvantaged in any transfer of employment.
-Sexual Orientation All three boroughs N/A

-Human Rights or Children's Rights
+Sexual Orientation All three boroughs N/A - or Children's Rights king agreement for WCC to award the Framework Agreements for Lots 1A and ors) as outlined in Section 6.10 of this report, on behalf of itself, LBHF and RBP